papito/siftlog-py/README.md

  * ColorStreamHandler.CYAN
  * ColorStreamHandler.WHITE

-#### Constants (re-occuring values)
+#### Constants (re-occurring values)
 You can define constants that will appear in every single log message.
-This is useful, for example, if you'd like to log process PID and hostname with every log message (recommended).
+This is useful, for example, if you'd like to log process PID and hostname with every log message.
 This is done upon log adapter initialization:

 ```python
 import os